vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 ### PAR Lab (2007-2012)

 The [UC Berkeley Parallel Computing Lab](https://old.hotchips.org/wp-content/uploads/hc_archives/hc21/2_mon/HC21.24.300.ParallelComputingCenters-Epub/HC21.24.310.Patterson-UCB-ParLab.pdf) (PAR Lab) ran from the late 2000s to early 2010s.
-The lab's objectives were multifaceted (not purely computer architecture, but a blend of algorithms, PL, compilers, systems, architecture, and simulation), but the lab can be summarized in one tagline:
+The lab's objectives were multifaceted (not purely computer architecture, but a blend of algorithms, PL, compilers, systems, architecture, and simulation), but the lab's mission can be summarized in one tagline:

 <p style="font-size: 1.05rem; font-weight: 500; text-align: center;">"Easy to write, correct, programs that run efficiently on manycore"</p>

-The effort began with a 2006 whitepaper titled ["The Landscape of Parallel Computing Research: A View from Berkeley](https://people.eecs.berkeley.edu/~krste/papers/BerkeleyView.pdf).
+The effort began with a whitepaper published in 2006 titled ["The Landscape of Parallel Computing Research: A View from Berkeley](https://people.eecs.berkeley.edu/~krste/papers/BerkeleyView.pdf).

 > Industry has laid out a roadmap for multicore designs that preserves the programming paradigm of the past via binary compatibility and cache coherence.
 Conventional wisdom is now to double the number of cores on a chip with each silicon generation.
 >
 > A multidisciplinary group of Berkeley researchers met nearly two years to discuss this change.
 Our view is that this evolutionary approach to parallel hardware and software may work from 2 or 8 processor systems, but is likely to face diminishing returns as 16 and 32 processor systems are realized, just as returns fell with greater instruction-level parallelism.

 The whitepaper identified trends in computing, extrapolated them well into the future, and proposed research directions that could solve anticipated problems if the trends were realized.
-In particular, the following recommendations were made:
+In particular, the following recommendations / predictions were made:

+> *Regarding multicore versus manycore*: We believe that manycore is the future of computing.
+> Furthermore, it is unwise to presume that multicore architectures and programming models suitable for 2 to 32 processors can incrementally evolve to serve manycore systems of 1000s of processors.

+> *Regarding the application tower*: We believe a promising approach is to use 13 Dwarfs as stand-ins for future parallel applications since applications are rapidly changing and because we need to investigate parallel programming models as well as architectures.

+> *Regarding the hardware tower*: We advise using simple processors, to innovate in memory as well as in processor design, to consider separate latency-oriented and bandwidth-oriented networks

+> We believe that future benchmark sets must evolve to reflect a more representative mix of applications, including parallel codes based on the 13 dwarfs, to avoid over-optimization for single-thread performance (SPEC)

+<p style="text-align: center;"><strong>Looking back on these predictions, some of them just didn't pan out.</strong></p>

+For example, we don't see these massive wimpy-manycore chips with fine-grained synchronization primitives today; instead we see chips with modest core counts (8-64) that are optimized for single-thread performance and use a traditional cache coherency scheme for sychronization and data sharing.
+Additionally, techniques and libraries for parallel programming are still relatively unchanged from the days of the PAR Lab, although highly concurrent programming has become a lot easier with the proliferation of language-level features such as coroutines.

+However, other recommendations seem pertinent today.
+The authors recognized that optimizing for single-thread performance using SPEC as a benchmark was not a good idea, and instead architectures should be optimized around benchmarks based on the 13 Dwarfs, which are common computational motifs (e.g. GEMM, SpMV, found in many applications domains.
+Variants of these Dwarfs

+While cores are still optimized for general-purpose single-thread compute, system accelerators...
+For example, instead of SPEC driving, we will use DWARFS (like MLPerf)

+What worked out?
+DWARFs were good direction for directing application-driven research

-The Parallel Computing Laboratory at U.C.
-Berkeley: A Research Agenda Based on the Berkeley View (2008) https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-23.pdf
+The PAR Lab came into existance along with a whitepaper titled ["The Parallel Computing Laboratory at U.C.
+Berkeley: A Research Agenda Based on the Berkeley View (2008)"](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-23.pdf), which summarized the lab vision and the concrete projects they were going to work on.
+On the computer architecture side, the projects include:

+- RAMP Gold
+- Parallel browser
+    - While browsers today are multi-process and concurrent, the core algorithms for parsing, layout, rendering, and Javascript JIT themselves aren't parallel.
+- Manycore architecture
+- Workload characterization

+### ASPIRE (2012-2017)

+### ADEPT (2017-2022)

+### SLICE (2022-2027 (projected))

+## A Reflection on Successful Research Labs

+### Whitepapers

 Other comparch whitepapers: